cyb3rko/pincredible/README.md

 ## About this project
 Over time I've used several apps to store my PINs, unfortunately none of them really convinced me.
 So here we are now, this is my own implementation of a secure PIN manager.

-## Beta phase - ⚠️Breaking Changes⚠️

-While the app is still in pre-release phase please expect a few breaking changes.
-Some newer updates do not work with the previous app versions.
-Therefore you may have to readd your saved PINs and recreate your backups in newer versions.

 ## Feature Overview
 | | PINcredible | Others |